-We can tailor your visit to meet your learning goals and your students' needs.
+We may be able to tailor your visit to meet your learning goals and your students' needs.
 Please don't hesitate to get in touch!
-Contact firstname.lastname@example.org or (978) 542-1514.
+Contact email@example.com or (978) 542-1514.

-Your group is expected to enter the museum 15 minutes prior to the designated time of your program.
+Please plan to arrive at the museum 15 minutes prior to the designated time of your program.
 If your group is running late, please let us know as soon as possible by calling 978-745-9500, ext.
 3040.
-Time may be cut from your program if your group is late.
 Please be particularly attentive to your arrival time when visiting Yin Yu Tang, A Chinese House, as there are exact time slots for tours.
+Please be aware that the museum cannot guarantee the full visit time when a group gets a late start.
 Bus drop off is located at the corner of Essex and New Liberty streets.

-- All students must stay with adult chaperone at all times when visiting the museum galleries.
+- Stick together.
+All students must stay with adult chaperones at all times when visiting the museum galleries.
 This includes students on self-guided visits.

-- All students and chaperones must store their belongings, including coats, backpacks and lunches, in a designated area assigned by museum staff.
-All bags are subject to inspection upon arrival.
-Medical bags are permitted once checked and approved by the security guard on duty.
+- Travel light!
+Students are invited to safely store coats, backpacks and lunches in their designated group area.
+(All bags are subject to inspection upon arrival.
+Medical bags are permitted once checked and approved by the security guard on duty.)

-With three weeks notice, the museum can provide sign language interpreters or visual descriptive tours.
 Many museum galleries are accessible to wheelchairs.
-The Salem historic houses and Yin Yu Tang are not fully accessible.
+The Salem historic houses are not accessible to wheelchairs and Yin Yu Tang house is partially accessible.
 Please call ahead with any concerns regarding accessibility for your students: 978-745-9500, ext.
 3046, or 978-740-3649 (TTY line).